 Buy a dozen of the same color and SAVE!!!

 One block is enough color to deeply dye 15 pounds of wax.
-Each block is between 1/2 ounce and 1 ounce each.
+Each color block weighs approximately 1/2 oz.
 For use in candles only.
 NEVER use these color blocks in cosmetic products!

 Color blocks are dye dispersed in a wax medium.